SasaKaranovic/VU-Server/Running_from_source_on_linux.md

 There are multiple ways to do this.

 You can temporarily grant access by running `sudo chmod 666 /dev/ttyUSB0`.

-But you will most likely have to run this command every time you re-plug in the hub.
+But you will have to run this command every time you re-plug in the hub, which is not very practical.

 More permanent solution involves creating a udev rule